ajufrancis/neutron-lan/doc/software_defined_networking.md

 * port-lan: LAN port on OpenWRT router
 * port-wan: WAN port on OpenWRT router
 * Internet GW: In my environment, it corresponds to Home Gateway

-Toplogy:
-* There are three types of routing topology: dvr(distributed virtual router), centralized(like neutron network node) and ospf that uses legacy routing protocol "ospf".
-* L2 topology for "dvr": full mesh or partial mesh VXLAN tunnels with VNI slices.
-* L2 topology for "centralized": hub-and-spoke VXLAN tunnels with VNI slices.
-* L2 topology for "ospf": arbitrary topologies.

 Single DVR IP address for every router